-Understanding Paul’s Appeal at Mars Hill – and why the emerging interpretation just doesn’t work written by Mike Oppenheimer is our newest Lighthouse Trails Print Booklet Tract.
-The booklet tract is 14 pages long and sells for $1.95 for single copies.
+Understanding Paul’s Appeal at Mars Hill – and why the emerging interpretation just doesn’t work written by Mike Oppenheimer is our newest Lighthouse Trails Print Booklet.
+The booklet is 14 pages long and sells for $1.95 for single copies.
 Quantity discounts are as much as 50% off retail.
 Below is the content of the booklet.
 To order copies of Understanding Paul’s Appeal at Mars Hill – and why the emerging interpretation just doesn’t work, click here.
 There is also a bonus section in the booklet titled: “What Did Paul Mean That He Became All Things To All Men?”

 Understanding Paul’s Appeal at Mars Hill and Why the Emerging Interpretation Just Doesn’t Work

 Editors Note: Today, it is common to hear the argument that since Paul quoted pagan poets in Acts 17, it’s OK for Christians to quote those who teach false doctrine.
 Adherents of the emerging church and contemplative spirituality have basically turned Acts 17 into a license for a free-for-all kind of “I can quote anybody I like, because Paul did” attitude.
 In this booklet, Mike Oppenheimer takes a close look at this section of Scripture to see if this is really the example Paul was setting and also shows, on the grander scale, the outcome of practices where the Gospel is being diffused and Christianity is being absorbed into the beliefs of a particular culture.